 It takes 30 minutes to travel from Bruges to Ghent.
-The Gent-Sint-Pieters train station is a 30-minute walk from downtown Ghent, so to get into town it’s quicker to take a taxi or the tram.
+The Gent-Sint-Pieters train station is a 30-minute walk from downtown Ghent, so to get into town it is quicker to take a taxi or the tram.

 Trams pull up in front of the train station.
 You can buy a round-trip tram ticket from the automated machines at the tram stop.

 To take the tram into town, take line 1 towards Eindhalte.
 Get off at Korenmarket, the center of Ghent.
-Later, to get back to the train station, take line 1 towards Flanders Expo.
+Later in the day, to get back to the train station, take line 1 towards Flanders Expo.
 It takes about 15 minutes by tram to travel between the train station and Korenmarket.

 3:45 pm: Rain in Ghent

 When we arrived in Ghent, large, dark clouds were fast approaching.
 We rushed to St. Michaels’ Bridge and the Lys River, one of the prettiest spots in Ghent, hoping to see it before the rain arrived.
 We were just a little too late.
 The skies opened up and we ended up waiting out the worst of the rain under the awning of a souvenir shop.

 Once the rain slowed down, we half walked, half rain to Gravensteen.
 This ancient castle has been standing here since 1180.
 It has been used as a prison and even as a filming location for the BBC series The White Queen.

 You can tour the rooms of the castle, visit the armory, and learn about torture in medieval times.
 But the best part of the visit is the view from the top of the castle.
 Miraculously, the skies cleared up and we had awesome views over Ghent.